Click on the ‘+’ next to any section for more details

 America’s Boating Course®

-The most comprehensive in-person boating course available, America’s Boating Course gives you the skills you need to enjoy your time on the water and boat with confidence.
+This is the most comprehensive in-person boating course available, giving you the knowledge you need to enjoy your time on the water and boat with confidence.

-Taking a boating class reduces your risk of accidents and injuries, saves you money on boat insurance, and qualifies you for a state boat license or operator certificate in most states.
+Taking a boating class reduces your risk and saves you money on boat insurance.

 The course is also available on-line.